johnykov/webpack-angular-es6/README.md

 ### Development

-How to start a server on `http://localhost:9090/` (bundles are server from memory):
+How to start a server on `http://localhost:9090/` (bundles are served from memory):

     npm start